 2022 is shaping up to be the Year of the Pasta.
-At least that’s the case in New York, which since COVID has witnessed an unprecedented proliferation of pasta bars.
+At least that’s the case in New York, which since the pandemic began has witnessed an unprecedented proliferation of pasta bars.

 If you need more concrete evidence of pasta’s preeminence, swing by La Devozione, which opened in Chelsea Market earlier this year and where pasta plays a role in every course — even dessert (pastamisù, anyone?)